It has been almost 20 years, but it is still relevant

 Indeed, pressure is often brought to bear by interested but uninformed bodies to maintain the newness because it is more impressive.
 Such views need to be challenged on the grounds of the further critical information to be gained through time.
 In museological and educational terms it is simple to justify since the primary purpose is to present the normal rather than the abnormal.

 In conclusion there seems little point in building a reconstruction unless there is a specific question or questions which require answers.
 The motivation for reconstruction, however, need not be limited to this particular role since there are undeniable benefits from subsequently using resultant structures in museological and educational fields.
 However, to build only for those latter options is to deny the opportunity for scientific investigation with its advantages in elucidating the potential of the archaeological evidence.
 Indeed, given the cost of reconstruction, both in terms of financial and labour investment, it is profligate to ignore the scientific basis of reconstruction.
-The rewards in terms of knowledge on one hand and on the other the integrity of presentation and therefore far outweights the extra commitment required in planning and execution.
+The rewards in terms of knowledge on one hand and on the other the integrity of presentation and therefore education far outweights the extra commitment required in planning and execution.

 Zur wissenschaftlichen Basis für die Rekonstruktion ur- und frühgeschichtlicher Häuser